throw-out-error/resources/index.md

 Hello, world!
-This is a community site created by Theo Paris from [throw-out-error](https://github.com/throw-out-error) for finding all kinds of useful Programming Resources.
+This is a community site created by [throw-out-error](https://github.com/throw-out-error) for finding all kinds of useful Programming Resources.

 ## Contents